hakichris/hakichris/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hakichris" alt="hakichris" /></a> </p>

-- 🌱 I’m currently learning **React, Ruby on Rails, Cybersecurity**
+- 🌱 I’m currently learning **Wordpress and Cybersecurity**

-- 👨‍💻 All of my projects are available at [coming soon](Coming soon)
+- 👨‍💻 All of my projects are available at [https://christian-hakizimana.onrender.com/Project](Portfolio)

-- 💬 Ask me about **JavaScript, Html, CSS, Ruby, Ruby on Rails**
+- 💬 Ask me about **JavaScript, HTML5, CSS3, Ruby, Ruby on Rails, React**

 - 📫 How to reach me **hakizachrist1@outlook.com**

-- ⚡ Fun fact: **I am learning to swim because I did not get an opportunity when i was a kid**
+- ⚡ Fun fact: **I am learning to swim because I did not get an opportunity when I was a kid**

 <h3 align="left">Connect with me:</h3>
 <p align="left">